The Training Unit is commanded by Captain Matt Hurst

 Weapons Training Facility

-The Weapons Training facility is located on-site and includes a firearms training range.
+The Weapons Training facility is located off County Services Pkwy and includes a firearms training range.
 The facility is enclosed on three sides by a combination of a 22-foot dirt berm and/or a chain link fence, and the tower/shelter.
 The fourth side is enclosed by a 20-foot concrete retaining wall.
 The range operates 36 electronically controlled targets with a maximum shooting range of 50 yards.
 The range tower/shelter is approximately 100 feet long and 20 feet wide.
 The building is fully covered and enclosed on three sides.
 It houses a control/safety tower, storage room, and two student restrooms.
 The firing range is utilized by not only Cobb County, but also by other law enforcement agencies in Cobb County, military groups, and the North Central Georgia Law Enforcement Academy.
-Construction is underway on a live-fire shoot house with its anticipated completion date in late 2011.

-The EVOC facility is located off-site approximately 1/2 mile from the DPSTC campus.
-The driver training area encompasses 10+ acres and includes a separate skid pan area, as well as an asphalt surfaced multi-purpose area.
+The EVOC facility is located off Al Bishop Dr. The driver training area encompasses 10+ acres and includes a separate skid pan area, as well as an asphalt surfaced multi-purpose area.
 This area allows for it to be used in several configurations such as a precision (cone) course, as well as an area that can be used for PIT training, traffic stops, and other law enforcement-related driver training.
 Located between the skid pan and multi-purpose areas is an administrative building that includes an office area, restrooms, and storage space for facility equipment such as cones, protective equipment, etc. In this same area is a paved surface that connects the skid pan and multi-purpose areas, which includes a traffic signal and marked lane area that is used for controlled braking and other exercises.